apostrophecms/apostrophe/packages/seo/README.md

 Works seamlessly with `@apostrophecms/sitemap` to generate XML sitemaps that help search engines discover and index your content.
 The sitemap is automatically referenced in the `/llms.txt` file for AI crawlers.

+**Hreflang:** This module does not output `<link rel="alternate" hreflang="...">` tags.
+Generating them at render time requires fetching each locale's true URL, which is expensive.
+Google accepts hreflang via XML sitemap as an equivalent signal, and [`@apostrophecms/sitemap`](https://apostrophecms.com/extensions/sitemap) handles this without the per-request overhead.

 ### Performance Optimization

 **Critical Font Preloading** - Automatically preload critical fonts to improve Core Web Vitals scores and SEO performance: